near/docs/docs/roles/developer/quickstart.md

 sidebar_label: Orientation
 ---

 This overview will start with the basics of building blockchain applications with NEAR.
 It may cover information found elsewhere in the documentation.
-If you're up to speed with *why* and *how* to build on NEAR, you may skip down to the [Building Applications](#building-applications) section.
+If you're up to speed with *why* and *how* to build on NEAR, you may jump to [Building Applications](/docs/roles/developer/building).

 To get started developing a decentralized app (dApp) we're going to need an account.
 Folks familiar with blockchain wallets may expect an account to be a hash, which is a long string of numbers and letters.
 In NEAR, accounts are human-readable and easy to remember.
 If you haven't created an account with our Wallet webapp, please [follow these directions](/docs/local-setup/create-account).